daandouwe/Thesis/doc/ideas0608.md

 # Todo list

+## Datasets
+- [ ] There are alternatives to the PTB: see [this stackoverflow](https://stackoverflow.com/questions/8949517/is-there-any-treebank-for-free).
+- [ ] The [TED treebank](https://ahcweb01.naist.jp/resource/tedtreebank/) is by Graham Neubig!

 ## Data
 - [x] Use an Item class two wrap indices and tokens together:
     * `Item(word, index)`, then `word = item.word` and `index = item.index`.